docker-science/cookiecutter-docker-science/README.rst

 Some project have multiple Dockerfile.
 One Dockerfile (`Dockerfile.gpu`) is contains the settings for GPU machines, other (`Dockerfile.cpu`) contains for settings for non gpu machines.
 For such situation, we can override the settings adding parameters to make command.
-For example, when we want to create a container from `docker/Dockerfile.cpu`, we run `make create DOCKERFILE=docker/Dockerfile.cpu`.
+For example, when we want to create a container from `docker/Dockerfile.cpu`, we run `make create-container DOCKERFILE=docker/Dockerfile.cpu`.

 License
 -------